exploring self-realization, sacred personhood, and full humanity

 There are a few thousand pages on the Word Gems site, but this might be my favorite writing.
 If you allow yourself to accept the far-reaching implications herein, you might join me in this assessment.

-Before proceeding here, you’ll want to study the scientific evidence for the afterlife which serves as foundation for the information below; advice I might offer as prelude to many of my articles; however, while Summerland, the initial "port of entry" to the afterlife, is very Earth-like, worlds beyond Summerland, even more wondrous, offer certain features which could seem fantastic to us - but only because we've not known the meaning of "thoughts are things," nor have we lived in a world where this precept begins to take flight and soar.
+Before proceeding here, you’ll want to study the scientific evidence for the afterlife which serves as foundation for the information below; advice I might offer as prelude to many of my articles; however, while Summerland, the initial "port of entry" to the afterlife, is very Earth-like, worlds beyond Summerland, even more wondrous, offer certain features which could seem fantastic to us - but only because we've not known the meaning of "interactive environment" or "thoughts are things," nor have we lived in a world where these precepts begins to take flight and soar.

 Under the “Children & Family” icon, I posted an essay presenting the case for having children in Summerland.
 While this blessing will address, for a great many, a major area of missed opportunity on Earth, a multitude of other calamities will also hope for resolution with the advent of the “real world.”

-We’ve discussed how Summerland is more than a resort-world – nothing wrong with resort-worlds, and we’ll need plenty of “R & R” after the Earth-mission -- but other issues, most pressing, beyond that of pleasant environment, will likely command our attention.
+We’ve discussed how Summerland is more than a resort-world – nothing wrong with resort-worlds, and we’ll need plenty of “r & r” after the Earth-mission -- but other issues, most pressing, beyond that of pleasant accommodation, will likely command our attention.